 Information regarding flood map changes to FEMA-contracted studies or restudies, community-initiated Physical Map Revisions (PMRs) or community-initiated Letters of Map Revision (LOMRs) for specific communities that have resulted or will result in significant changes to the Special Flood Hazard Area (SFHA) shown on the effective NFIP map(s) being changed for a significant area of one or more community is available through a separate page on this Website.
 Learn more about Recent Priority Map Changes.

-If you have questions regarding a map change for an area of interest, please contact a map specialist at the FEMA Map Information eXchange (FMIX) for additional assistance.
+If you have questions regarding a map change for an area of interest, please contact a map specialist at the FEMA Mapping and Insurance eXchange (FMIX) for additional assistance.

 Please collect the following information about your inquiry prior to contacting the FMIX: